Ulta (film)

+Plot

+Ulta is a 2019 Indian Malayalam-language action-comedy film marking the directorial debut of Suresh Poduval.
+The film is produced by Subash Cipy under the banner of Cipy Creative Works.
+It features Gokul Suresh, Anusree, and Prayaga Martin in lead roles, with supporting performances by Siddique, Ramesh Pisharody, Kalabhavan Shajohn, and Surabhi Lakshmi.

 Cast

 Production

 Ulta is a comedy drama that marks the directorial debut of screenwriter Suresh Poduval, produced by Cipy Creative Works.
-Principal photography began by October 2018 in Kannur, Kerala.
+Principal photography began by October 2018 in Kannur.

 Soundtrack

 The film features original background score and songs composed by Gopi Sundar and Sudarsan.